annotation/text-fabric/docs/Api/Peshitta.md

         `node` is a node of arbitrary type.

     ??? info "linked"
-        `linked` indicates whether the result should be a link to SHEBANQ to the appropriate book/chapter/verse.
+        `linked` indicates whether the result should be a link to the source.

     ??? info "withNodes"
         `withNodes` indicates whether node numbers should be displayed.